• Skip to primary navigation

 • I used a 13-inch (34 cm) round baking pan.

-• SERVING: Let the apricot coffee cake cool, cut it into pieces, and serve it for breakfast or brunch with a cup of coffee or tea.
+• SERVING: Let the apricot cake cool, slice, and serve it for breakfast or brunch with a cup of coffee or tea.

 Do you like the recipe?I would be happy for your feedback!
 Please, rate the recipe and share your opinion or questions in comments bellow.
 Thank you very much.